Kidnapping is not a new phenomenon – Interior Minister

 By

-Accra, Oct.
-31, GNA- Mr Ambrose Dery, the Minister of Interior, has commended the Criminal Investigations Directorate (CID) for helping reduce kidnapping cases in the country.
+Accra, Nov 1, GNA - Mr Ambrose Dery, the Minister of Interior, has commended the Criminal Investigations Directorate (CID) for helping to reduce kidnapping cases in the Country.

-“I hear people trying to make kidnapping a new phenomenon.
-It is not new.
-Ghana for the past eight years had recorded 504 kidnaping cases between 2011 and 2019,” he noted.
+“I hear people trying to make kidnapping, a new phenomenon it is not new, Ghana for the past eight years recorded 504 kidnaping cases between 2011 and 2019,” he noted.

 He was addressing Regional, Divisional and District Crime Officers at the opening of a two-day annual conference dubbed “Addressing the challenges of contemporary investigations for effective prosecution; the role of investigators”.

-The Member of Parliament for Nandom giving the breakdown, said Accra recorded six, Ashanti-five, Brong Ahafo-four and two in the Western Regions with 10 out of the suspects standing trial and 17 victims were rescued.
+The Member of Parliament for Nandom giving the breakdown said Accra recorded six, Ashanti-five, Brong Ahafo-four and two in the Western Regions with 10 out of the suspects standing trial and 17 victims rescued.

-He said the CID had to be encouraged for the strides made in its improved performance.

-Mr Ambrose Dery urged the officers to come-up with a road map for criminal investigations and their role as effective crime officers.
+He said the CID had to be encouraged for the strides made in its improved performance and urged the officers to come-up with a roadmap for criminal investigations.

-He said the onus was on government to equip them with the requisite knowledge and skills as well as modern communication tools to enhance their work.
+He said the onus was on government to equip them with the requisite knowledge and skills and modern communication tools to enhance their work.

-Government was determined to retool the entire Police Service to enhance professionalism and improved service delivery, he said.
+Government is determined to re-tool the entire Police Service to enhance professionalism and improve service delivery, he said.

 He said government was also determined to create a responsive, effective and accountable police service that would work to expectations of all stakeholders.